freqtrade/freqtrade/docs/faq.md

 This message is just a warning that the latest candles had missing candles in them.
 Depending on the exchange, this can indicate that the pair didn't have a trade for the timeframe you are using - and the exchange does only return candles with volume.
-On low volume pairs, this is a rather common occurance.
+On low volume pairs, this is a rather common occurrence.

 If this happens for all pairs in the pairlist, this might indicate a recent exchange downtime.
 Please check your exchange's public channels for details.